Last updated: February 2026

 The Problem or Challenge

-This was their third attempt at PR.
-Although they had made consistent efforts to settle in Singapore, the rejection left them unsure whether there was any value in appealing.
-However, during the application processing period, their child had been successfully admitted to a local school.
-This new development had not been captured in their original submission, and they wanted to understand whether it could support a fresh appeal.
+During the application processing period, their child was successfully admitted to a local school.
+This development had not been captured in the original submission, and the family wanted to understand whether it could support a PR appeal.

 Our Approach